Macmillan Professionals Excellence Awards

 Macmillan fellows will be able to access a grant of £10,000 and their expertise and leadership will influence wider Macmillan work.

-Award winners and representatives from their employing organisation will be invited to a high-profile awards ceremony at the annual Macmillan Professionals Event on Thursday 14 November 2014.The ceremony is strictly by invitation only.
+Award winners and representatives from their employing organisation will be invited to a high-profile awards ceremony at the annual Macmillan Professionals Event on Thursday 13 November 2014.The awards will enable the winners to raise the profile of their work and celebrate it on a nationwide scale.
+The ceremony is strictly by invitation only.

 Read more about previous winners of the Innovation, Integration, Service Improvement, and Team awards.

-In 2014 Macmillan is introducing two new award categories; Employer Excellence and Lifetime Achievement.
-Nominations will be made internally and winners will be announced at the awards ceremony in November.
+In 2014 Macmillan is introducing a new award category for Lifetime Achievement.
+Nominations will be made internally and the winner will be announced at the awards ceremony in November.